-Curcumin is made from turmeric, the dried root powder of the Curcuma longa plant, a member of the ginger family.
-It is commonly used in curries.
+Curcumin is a bright yellow plant extract obtained from turmeric, the dried root powder — commonly used in curries — of the Curcuma longa plant, a member of the ginger family.

 Curcumin and Alzheimer’s disease

-Inflammation and oxidative stress contribute to Alzheimer’s.
-Oxidative stress occurs when there is an imbalance between the body’s production of potentially harmful free radicals and its ability to counter them.
+Inflammation and oxidative stress are known to contribute to Alzheimer’s disease.
+Oxidative stress occurs when there is an imbalance between the body’s production of potentially harmful free radicals and its ability to neutralize them.

-But eating more curcumin-based curries is unlikely to alleviate Alzheimer’s because of curcumin’s limited bioavailability in the brain, scientists say.
+However, despite the evidence that curcumin can combat Alzheimer’s in animals, it has yet to demonstrate such effects in humans.
+Scientists say that simply eating more curcumin-based curries is unlikely to alleviate Alzheimer’s disease because of the spice’s limited bioavailability in the brain.
 Bioavailability is the extent to which a therapy is available where it is needed.

-The reason for curcumin’s limited bioavalability in the brain is that the liver and intestines modify it in a way that leads to the kidneys quickly flushing it from the body.
-This leaves little of it to work in the brain.
+The liver and intestines modify curcumin in a way that leads the kidneys to quickly flush it from the body.
+This leaves little of the polyphenol to work in the brain.

 Curcumin in clinical trials

-A 24-week Phase 2 clinical trial (NCT00099710) showed that Curcumin C3 Complex failed to generate cognitive improvements in 36 people with mild to moderate Alzheimer’s.
+A 24-week Phase 2 clinical trial (NCT00099710) showed that Curcumin C3 Complex failed to generate cognitive improvements in 36 people with mild to moderate Alzheimer’s disease.
 Most participants tolerated the compound well, but three had to withdraw from the trial due to gastrointestinal problems.

-Chinese researchers conducted a six-month-long Phase 1/2 trial (NCT00164749) showing that a combination of curcumin and gingko extract failed to reduce amyloid beta protein levels in the blood of Alzheimer’s patients or improve their cognition.
-Chinese University of Hong Kong scientists did the study between 2005 and 2008.
+Chinese researchers conducted a six-month-long Phase 1/2 trial (NCT00164749), which showed that a combination of curcumin and gingko extract did not reduce amyloid beta protein levels in the blood of Alzheimer’s patients, or improve their cognition.

-An ongoing Phase 2 clinical trial (NCT01811381) has been investigating the combined benefits of curcumin and yoga in people with mild cognitive impairment.
-In the first six months, patients receive either a daily dose of curcumin or a placebo.
+An ongoing Phase 2 clinical trial (NCT01811381) is investigating the combined benefits of curcumin and yoga in people with mild cognitive impairment.
+In the first six months of the study, patients receive either a daily dose of curcumin or a placebo.
 In the next six months, they continue taking curcumin or a placebo but also engage in aerobic or yoga training.